timescale/docs.timescale.com-content/tutorials/telegraf-output-plugin.md

   location="New York"
 ```

-This way all metrics collected with the instance of telegraf running with this config will be tagged with `location="New York"`.
+This way all metrics collected with the instance of Telegraf running with this config will be tagged with `location="New York"`.
 If we run Telegraf again, collecting the metrics in TimescaleDB

 ```